-You must know that the authority has minimum interest about your personal life.
-What you like, what you dislike and what are your favourites are not their headaches.
+You must know that the authority has minimum interest in your personal life.
+What you like, what you dislike and what are your favorites are not their headaches.
 They only want to know your qualifications and skills.
 So, don’t lengthen your CV by inputting these types of personal information in a huge amount.

 6. Wrong Information:

 If you write any wrong information or try to write lies just to make you look brilliant, it will be exposed.
 Because the authority is far smarter than you think them to be.
 They will not even call you for an interview if they find anything misleading in your CV.
 So, write only the truth, not the lies.